euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

-## Governance
+## Governanor Bravo

-Governance is the governance module of the protocol; it allows addresses with more than 0.5% of the EUL (Euler token) total supply to propose changes to the protocol.
+Governanor Bravo is the governance module of the protocol; it allows addresses with more than 0.5% of the EUL (Euler token) total supply to propose changes to the protocol.
 Addresses that held voting weight, at the start of the proposal, invoked through the ```getpriorvotes``` function, can submit their votes during a 7 day voting period.
 If a majority, and at least 3% votes are cast for the proposal, it is queued in the Timelock, and can be implemented after 2 days.

 ## Quorum Votes